joaoreboucas1/papyrus_chess/README.md

 Just run the executable.

-## TODO
+## Future plans:

-Figure out a way to ship the application, since the font and assets are loaded dynamically.
+- Figure out a way to ship the application, since the font and assets are loaded dynamically.
+- Implement chess bot